Kneedeep2005/UETC/papers/UETC_Overview_v1.0.md

 where \( c_0 \) represents the reference propagation speed in the vacuum limit, \( c(x) \) is the effective local propagation speed inferred from observation, and \( n(x) \) is an effective refractive index.
 By definition, the vacuum limit corresponds to \( u = 1 \).

+This parameterization is intended as an **effective observational descriptor** of propagation behavior in structured environments and does not imply variation of fundamental constants, violation of Lorentz invariance, or replacement of gravitational dynamics on galactic or cosmological scales.

 This formulation does not assert that the fundamental speed limit of information transfer is violated.
 Instead, it provides a compact way to describe how observed propagation behavior reflects environmental structure.

 ---